chrisyoung/hecks-archive/README.md

 * Domain Console
 * Hook up code coverage
 * Set up stats module to could lines of code
+* Server DELETE is reporting "no response from server" in curl
+* Add a Soccer app to the examples
+* Deploy a Soccer app for Tanga

 ## Challenges:
 * Remove all if statements